zhanglabtools/STAX/readme.md

 ### Environment

-#### Declaration: All of our experiments were implemented in Windows 10 and python311 environment.
+#### Declaration: All of our experiments were implemented in Windows 10 and python 3.11 environment.
 We also provide a linux ubuntu 22.04 installation pipeline, but the linux results are not exactly consistent with the Windows 10 results.
 One variation of result can be seen in Epigenomics mouse_brain_dataset_1 in tutorial1.
 This may be due to differences in numpy's underlying math libraries or compilers used across the two systems.

 It is recommended to use a Python version  `3.11`.